Comfrey is an amazing herb. This comfrey salve is a must-have for your home herbal apothecary.

 Comfrey is known to have anti-inflammatory, analgesic and decongestant properties.
 It is also known as one of the herbs to heal broken bones.

 I like to have this salve to use on bumps and bruises.
-Comfrey root salve has been shown to be a bone knit herbal remedy.
-Comfrey bone healing research shows it helps reduce the time in healing.
-With kids in taekwondo, and a busy homestead, broken bones, bumps and bruises happen on a regular basis around here.
+Comfrey root salve has been shown to be a bone-knit herbal remedy.

-I usually make a batch of this every 3 months or so in order to keep up with demand.
-You only need some dried comfrey, which you can find at my affiliate partner, and some carrier oil.
-I used fractionated coconut oil (find it here), but you can use almond, jojoba, hemp seed, or even olive oil for this.
+I usually make a batch of this every three months or so to keep up with demand.
+You only need some dried comfrey, and some carrier oil.
+I used fractionated coconut oil, but you can use almond, jojoba, hemp seed, or even olive oil for this.

-What you will need to make this comfrey salve:
+What you need to make this comfrey salve

 - 2 grams by weight dried comfrey